Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Stone Golem.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/construct
-statblock: inline
+aliases: ["Stone Golem"]
 ---
 # Stone Golem
 *Source: Monster Manual p.
-170, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Candlekeep Mysteries, Curse of Strahd, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+170, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 Stone golems display great variety in shape and form, cut and chiseled from stone to appear as tall, impressive statues.
 Though most bear humanoid features, stone golems can be carved in any form the sculptor can imagine.
 Ancient stone golems found in sealed tombs or flanking the gates of lost cities sometimes take the forms of giant beasts.